brightroll/unixrack/README.md

 # unixrack

-A ruby RACK webserver only for unix using the old school unix philosophy We developed and use it in production at Brightroll.com.
+A ruby RACK webserver only for unix using the old unix style.
+We developed and used it in production at Brightroll.com.
 We recommend it for any small rack, sinatra, etc app that needs to have a high uptime.
 It is great for production use as well as development.

-## license
+## License

-see the file COPYING (basically MIT license)
+see LICENSE.txt (basically MIT license)

-## installation
+## Installation

-put instructions here
+Add this line to your application's Gemfile:

+    gem 'unixrack'

+And then execute:

+    $ bundle

+Or install it yourself as:

+    $ gem install unixrack

-## sample sinatra bring up
+## Sample sinatra bring up

 put instructions here